fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Your first task is to to declare a new interface, that includes the <i>description</i> attribute and extends the <i>CoursePartBase</i> interface.
 Then modify the code so that you can remove the <i>description</i> attribute from both <i>CoursePartOne</i> and <i>CoursePartThree</i> without getting any errors.

-The create a component <i>Part</i> that renders all attributes of each type of course part.
+Then create a component <i>Part</i> that renders all attributes of each type of course part.
 Use a switch case -based exhaustive type checking!
 Use the new component in component <i>Content</i>.

 Lastly, add your own course part interface with at least the following attributes: <i>name</i>, <i>exerciseCount</i> and <i>description</i>.
 Then add that interface to the type union <i>CoursePart</i> and add corresponding data to the <i>courseParts</i> variable.
 Now if you have modified your <i>Content</i> component correctly, you should get an error, because you have not yet added support for the fourth course part type.
 Do the necessary changes to <i>Content</i>, so that all attributes for the new course part also get rendered and that the compiler doesn't produce any errors.